Last Updated on August 27, 2020 by Editor

-Also known as SUP – stand-up paddle boarding – the water-based activity is far more than just a casual vacation hobby for some.
-Paddle board racing is a serious sport and requires equipment that is specifically designed to provide the best speed and efficiency.
+Also known as SUP – stand-up paddleboarding – the water-based activity is far more than just a casual vacation hobby for some.
+Paddleboard racing is a serious sport and requires equipment specifically designed to provide the best speed and efficiency.

 Contents